Skip to content

 Pachamama and the World of Inca Gods

 Inti represented the sun and royal power.
 Mama Killa was associated with the moon.
-Illapa brought thunder and rain.
+Illapa brought thunder, lightning, and rain.
 Viracocha was considered the creator god.
-Pachamama formed a calm, down-to-earth complement to these.
+Pachamama stood for earth, food, and fertility.

-This connection shows how comprehensive the Andean worldview was.
+These connections show how comprehensive the Andean worldview was.
 Sky, earth, weather, water, and people belonged together.
-The gods explained and made this order visible.

 Pachamama with Perusina and Perusino

-Pachamama fits particularly well into the world of Perusina and Perusino because her stories remain easily understandable yet contain profound themes.
-Nature, earth, animals, plants, and mountains can be directly seen and experienced by children.
+Pachamama fits particularly well into the world of Perusina and Perusino because her stories remain understandable yet contain big themes.
+Nature, earth, animals, plants, and mountains are things children can directly see and experience.

 Perusina can explain why people showed respect for the earth.
-Perusino can ask questions that don't always have to sound ceremonial.
-This is precisely how ancient concepts become more understandable and vibrant.
+Perusino can ask questions that don't always have to sound solemn.
+This makes old ideas more lively and accessible.

-The Andean world thus does not appear as a distant past.
+The Andean world thus doesn't seem like a distant past.
 Mountains, nature, and agriculture remain visible to this day.
-Pachamama connects this landscape with stories, memories, and culture.
+Pachamama connects this landscape with stories, memory, and culture.

 Pachamama in the Present

-At the same time, Pachamama is often associated today with environmental protection and sustainable thinking.
-Many people see her as a symbol for respectful interaction with nature and resources.
+At the same time, Pachamama is often understood today as a symbol for a responsible approach to nature and resources.
+This connects ancient traditions with current issues.

 PeruMagazin on WhatsApp